NethServer/ns8-core/docs/modules/port_allocation.md

 The Python `agent` library provides a convenient interface for managing port allocation and deallocation, based on the node actions `allocate_ports` and `deallocate_ports`.

-It is recommended to use `os.environ['MODULE_ID']` to ensure the correct module name is used, as calling the function with a name that does not correspond to the invoking module will result in an exception.
+It is optional to specify the `module_id` when calling the port allocation or deallocation functions.
+By default, if the `module_id` is not provided, the function will automatically use the value of the `MODULE_ID` environment variable.
+This simplifies the function calls in common scenarios, ensuring the correct module name is used without manual input.
+However, if needed, you can still explicitly pass the `module_id`.

 ### Allocate ports